resource-watch/slate/source/includes/api/_user_management.md

 Should that application have no configured redirect URL, or the user have no configured app, they are redirect to a platform-wide default URL - see `ct-oauth-plugin` configuration for more info.

 ## Password recovery

 Password recovery endpoints support both HTML and JSON output formats, depending on the `Content-type` provided in the request.
+These can be used either as part of your application (for example, if you want your UI to have these features built in) or as a standalone, end user facing interface (for applications that prefer to rely on the existing UI elements provided by the RW API).

 ### GET `<BASE API URL>/auth/reset-password`

-Displays the password reset form page.
+Displays the password reset form HTML page.

 ### POST `<BASE API URL>/auth/reset-password`